tweag/nickel/rfcs/007-bytecode-interpreter.md

 It is important to note that there is a whole spectrum between the naive tree-walking interpreter and a full-fledged, low-level, JITed bytecode interpreter.
-Thee simple fact of having a slightly different representation for runtime expressions is already departing from the pure tree-walking interpreter.
+The simple fact of having a slightly different representation for runtime expressions is already departing from the pure tree-walking interpreter.
-As we might have to perform compilation on-the-fly, we should find a trade-off in-between, where compilation is a relatively simple and cheap program transformation while still giving some room for a more optimized runtime representation and thus faster evaluation.
+As we might have to perform compilation on-the-fly, we should find a balance, where compilation is a relatively simple and cheap operation while still giving some room for a more optimized runtime representation and thus faster evaluation.

 For example, we might not want to have as many intermediate representations as an ahead-of-time native code compiler because we pay the price of lowering